Your IoT devices are under attack!

 The firmware that runs an IoT device is the onboard software that sits between the hardware and the outside world, and generally falls into one of two categories: embedded firmware or operating system-based (OS-based) firmware.

 IoT devices are resource-constrained, so they often use custom-built, embedded firmware, which is another term for the software that runs on the device.
-In many cases, the only cost-effective solution for device manufacturers is to engage programmers with a deep understanding of the hardware to write embedded firmware to interact with the hardware.
+In many cases, the only cost-effective solution for device manufacturers is to engage programmers with a deep understanding of the hardware to write embedded software (firmware) to interact with the hardware.

 As IoT devices have grown “smarter” (read: more complex) — more sensors, greater data processing and storage capabilities, and so on — the demand for more complicated software to manage and exploit the new capabilities has also grown.